AbdulSamad7037/Sales-Dashboard/README.md

 7. Designed and implemented a robust data model, followed by the creation of interactive and insightful visualizations in Power BI.

 # Insights
-1.In this dashboard, we can see company has generated total revenue in 4 years ₹ 985M.
+- **Total Revenue**: The company has generated a total revenue of ₹985M over 4 years.
-2.In 4 years Delhi NCR is our largest market in terms of revenue with ₹ 482M and total contribution of 49% with total revenue.
+- **Top Market**: Delhi NCR is the largest market, contributing ₹482M (49% of the total revenue) over 4 years.
-3.In our top 5 customers, the Electricalsara Stores is our biggest customer who has generated total ₹ 413 M revenue generated in 4 years.
+- **Top Customer**: Among the top 5 customers, **Electricalsara Stores** is the biggest, generating ₹413M in revenue over 4 years.
-4.In our top 5 products,the Prod318 is our highest product has generated total ₹ 69M revenue generated in 4 years.
+- **Top Product**: Among the top 5 products, **Prod318** is the highest-selling product, generating ₹69M in revenue over 4 years.
-5.Revenue Trend is showing that in June 2020 revenue has been decreased drastically compared to the revenue last year.
+- **Revenue Trend**: There was a significant decrease in revenue in **June 2020** compared to the revenue in the previous year.